mariusolariu/mariusolariu/README.md

 Hi,

-I am Marius and I am a high performer Software Engineer with 4+ years of experience in developing complex Web and Desktop apps.
+I am Marius and I am a high performer Senior Software Engineer with 4+ years of experience in developing complex Web and Desktop apps.
 Due to my curious mind I worked in different industries like supply chain, project management, artificial intelligence, big pharmacology and now IT consulting.
 One of my best professional strengths is the passion for learning and my ideal place is one where growth is encouraged and supported.
 My main technology skills are Java, Spring, AWS,